The Idolmaster Movie: Beyond the Brilliant Future!: Plot

 Due to their continuous popularity, the idols of 765 Production are busy with their work, such as promoting their film The Sleeping Be@uty Movie, along with the news of Miki Hoshii being cast for a Hollywood film and Chihaya Kisaragi being invited for a recording session in New York City.
 The idols return to their office, where Producer announces their upcoming arena concert and a training camp where they can prepare for the concert.
 He also invites seven idols-in-training as their backup dancers and chooses Haruka Amami as the idol's leader.
 At the Wakasa Inn, 765 Pro idols meet the dancers Minako Satake, Nao Yokoyama, Yuriko Nanao, Shiho Kitazawa, Serika Hakozaki, Anna Mochizuki, and Kana Yabuki.
 The idols-in-training then experience vigorous rehearsals along with the idols.
 Following a visit from media for interviews and the final rehearsal, Haruka learns from Kana that she has inspired her to become an idol and autographs her panda plushie.
 Later, Producer announces leaving 765 Production temporarily for Hollywood to attend a business training to improve himself as a producer.
 The idols become saddened, but Haruka encourages them to make the concert successful for Producer's sake.
 Following the training camp, Producer invites the dancers to join the idols' miniconcerts to gain stage experience.

 Kana trips and falls while dancing during Haruka, Chihaya, and Azusa Miura's miniconcert, resulting in the incident being sensationalized in a magazine.
 The backup dancers inform 765 Production about their stagnant rehearsals, while Haruka questions Kana's absence.
 Producer decides to have a joint rehearsals between the idols and the dancers.
 During their practice session, Anna informs Haruka that Kana is going to quit as an idol.
 Shiho insists on continuing with the rehearsal despite losing a member, but Haruka wants to know Kana's reason for giving up.
 Haruka manages to get in touch with Kana over the phone and discerns that she is forcing herself to quit.
 She motivates everybody to help her in finding Kana, during which they discover that she has gained weight due to stress eating and learn that this is the reason for her missing the rehearsals.
 The idols bring the dancers to their concert's venue, where Haruka gives a heartfelt speech.
-This enourages Kana to continue pursuing being an idol.
+This encourages Kana to continue pursuing being an idol.
 On the day of the concert, the idols and the dancers deliver a successful performance.
-Sometime after the concert, the idols bid Producer farewell as he boards a plane.
+Sometime after the concert, the idols bid Producer farewell as he boards a plane and continue their work elsewhere.
 In a post-credits scene, a still image shows 765 Pro idols reuniting with Producer.